-&lt;sup>†Helpful comments were received from Richard Dennis, Chris Papageorgiou, and seminar aprticipants at LSU.
+&lt;sup>†New York University and Federal Reserve Bank of San Francisco.
+Very helpful comments were received from Richard Dennis, Rody Manuelli, Chris Papageorgiou, and seminar participants at LSU, USC, and the SIEPR/FRBSF Conference on Technical Change.
 Edmund Chiang provided excellent research assistance.
-The opinions in this paper are the author's own, and do not necessarily reflect those of the Federal Reserve Bank of San Francisco or the Board of Governors of the Federal Reserve.
+The opinions in this paper are the author's own, and do not necessarily reflect those of the Federal Reserve Bank of San Francisco, or the Board of Governors of the Federal Reserve.
 We thank the C. V. Starr Center at NYU for technical assistance.